wbamberg/idl-reference/docs/nsISelectionController.md

 ### checkVisibility(node, startOffset, endOffset) ###
  CheckVisibility will return true if textnode and offsets are actually rendered
  in the current precontext.
- @param aNode textNode to test
- @param aStartOffset  offset in dom to first char of textnode to test
- @param aEndOffset    offset in dom to last char of textnode to test
- @param aReturnBool   boolean returned TRUE if visible FALSE if not

 #### Parameters ####